-AFAC is the Australian and New Zealand National Council for fire, emergency services and land management.
+AFAC is the Australian and New Zealand National Council for Fire and Emergency Services and land management.
 The conference they host each year is the continent’s largest and most comprehensive emergency management conference and exhibition.
 At AFAC19, held August 27-30, 2019, in Melbourne, MX3 exhibited the benefits of hydration testing for first responders.

 During the three-day expo, over 100 professionals came by the MX3 booth to experience the MX3 Hydration Testing System Pro and learn more about how it works.
 We talked with fire fighters and emergency responders from various Australian states and around the world.
 We met with agencies involved in bushfire/wildfire management operations, as well as researchers in natural disasters.